Zucchini Pasta with Lemon Garlic Shrimp

 Once the shrimp have turned pink, add the zucchini pasta back into the pan, gently tossing and cooking ever so slightly (just for a minute or two) until the zucchini pasta is warmed up.
 And that’s it.
 A delicious, easy, lemony garlic zucchini and shrimp dish that you’re sure to make again and again.

 For more zucchini noodle recipes, make sure to check out my Zucchini Noodle Caprese, Zucchini Noodle Spaghetti Bolognese and Zucchini and Carrot Pasta with Avocado Cucumber Sauce.
+And you can’t go wrong with my Baked Zucchini Fries.

 Zucchini Pasta with Lemon Garlic Shrimp